EllKyGr/Pycro/README.md

 		- `Ctrl + _`: comments out the line.
 Repeat to undo previous action
 		- `Ctrl + space`: limited auto complete; all possible keywords are listed yet not cleanly stated

 	- `autofmt`: formats file content at save based on language.
-Until the new [autofmt](https://github.com/a11ce/micro-autofmt) repo is updated with a `-plugin` command, do this instead:
+Until the current [autofmt](https://github.com/a11ce/micro-autofmt) repository is updated with a `-plugin` command, do this instead:
 		1. `git clone git@github.com:a11ce/micro-autofmt.git`
 		2. `cd` to micro-autofmt/ then `make`.
 The cloned repository is no longer needed after installing the plugin files so it can be removed aftewards.
 		3. Currently only C/C++/C#, Python, Racket, JavaScript, Rust and Go are supported.